manzyuk/VL/README.md

 To compile the VL to C compiler, run

-    cabal configure
-    cabal build
+	stack build

 ### Testing

-To build the test suites, configure with the `--enable-tests` flag:
+To build and run the test suites, run:

-    cabal configure --enable-tests

-and then build:

-    cabal build
+	stack test

-The `VL.cabal` file defines two test suites: `test-evaluator`, which tests both the concrete and abstract evaluator, and `test-compiler`, which tests the compiler.
-The tests can be run by
+The `package.yaml` file defines two test suites: `test-evaluator`, which tests both the concrete and abstract evaluator, and `test-compiler`, which tests the compiler.

-    cabal test

 To add more tests to the evaluator test suite, edit the source file `test/test-evaluator.hs`.
 To add a test to the compiler test suite, drop a file with the extension `.vl` containing the VL source code of the program into the directory `test/vl` and put the expected value in a comment in the last line of that file.

 ### Bibliography